Eventdisplay/Eventdisplay_AnalysisScripts_CTA/README.md

 ${CTA_USER_DATA_DIR}/analysis/AnalysisData/${DSET}
 ```

-$DSET is the name of the data set to be analysed, e.g. *prod3b-paranal20deg_SCT-sq08-LL*
+$DSET is the name of the data set to be analysed, e.g. *prod3b-paranal20deg_SCT-sq08-LL*.

 The following subdirectories are expected:

 1. *Eventdisplay_AnalysisScripts_CTA* - the directory with this repository
 2. *FileList_prod3b* - directory with the lists for the simulation files (see below)
-3. *{DSET}* - the directory with all software and analysis products (several subdirectories will be prepared from the analysis scripts
+3. *{DSET}* - the directory with all software and analysis products (several subdirectories will be prepared from the analysis scripts)

 ### Installation of scripts and Eventdisplay